mmower/mailtrap/README.txt

 Mailtrap waits on your choosen port for a client to connect and talks _just enough_ SMTP protocol for ActionMailer to successfully deliver its message.

-Mailtrap makes *no* attempt to actually deliver messages and, instead, writes them into sequentially numbered files on disk (hence the name 	Mail_trap_).
+Mailtrap makes *no* attempt to actually deliver messages and, instead, writes them into a file (hence the name 	Mail_trap_).
+Handy tip: use tail -f to see emails being received.

-You can configure the hostname (default: localhost) and port (default: 2525) for the server and also where the messages get written (default: /var/tmp).
-Messages will get written to files named smtp0001.msg, smtp0002.msg, and so on.
+You can configure the hostname (default: localhost) and port (default: 2525) for the server and also where the messages get written (default: /var/tmp/mailtrap.log).

 == FEATURES/PROBLEMS: